Ways to Intervene

 Delegate is when you ask someone else to intervene.
 Or as we like to say, someone who wants to Slowly Dip in to make a difference.

 Approaching a situation alone can be intimidating.
-Enlist another person or other people to support you, there is power in numbers.
+Enlist another person or other people to support you.
 For example, you could enlist a friend of the person you are concerned about.
 “Your friend looks like they’ve had a lot of drink.
 Could you check on them?”
 Or you could ask others to join you when approaching the person who could cause harm.
-You could start with caring and non-critical, “Hey, as your friend I don’t think they’re sober enough to have sex and we should find their friends.”
+You could start with caring and non-critical language, “Hey, as your friend I don’t think they’re sober enough to have sex and we should find their friends.”

 Distract